or

 By 2001 it was clear: Ben Wallace was different.

-But stats do little to punctuate the icon that was Ben Wallace, a man who acted like he stored every missed meal of childhood in his spine.
+But stats do little to punctuate the icon that was Ben Wallace, a man who acted like he stored every missed meal of his childhood in his spine.

-He wasnβt just defending.
+He wasn’t just defending.

-He was redeeming.
+He was proving his worth.

-And Detroit?
+And Detroiters?

-It noticed.
+They noticed.

 By 2004, the Pistons had assembled a defense-first team under Larry Brown that resembled something out of a factory union meeting: Wallace, Rip Hamilton, Chauncey Billups, Tayshaun Prince, and Rasheed Wallace.